cardillan/mindcode/ROADMAP.markdown

   * The vararg can be processed using list iteration loop, or maybe passed to another vararg function:
     `def foo(arg...) for a in arg print(a) end end def bar(arg...) foo(arg) end`

-## #use compiler directive/statement
+## #set local compiler directive/statement

 ```
-#use (compiler-option = value, compiler-option = value, ...)
+#set local compiler-option = value, compiler-option = value, ...;
-[code-block, e.g. function declaration, while loop or begin ... end]
 ```

-Compiles the next code block applying certain compiler options (e.g. `goal`) to it.
-Some compiler options (`target`, `optimization`) will remain global and won't be available in `#use`.
+Compiles the next statement/expression applying certain compiler options (e.g. `goal`) to it.
+Some compiler options (`target`, `optimization`) will remain global and won't be available in `#set local`.
 The intended purpose is to provide means to compile different parts of code for size or speed.

 The specific options would probably have to be stored in AST contexts.